pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 Output formats
 ^^^^^^^^^^^^^^

-Pywbemcli supports various output formats for the command result.
+Pywbemcli supports multiple output formats to present command results.
 The output format can be selected with the ``--output-format``/``-o`` option.
+The allowed output formats are different for the various command groups and commands.

 The output formats fall into three groups: